-Only one propertyname can be specified in the if/unless clause.
+Only one property name can be specified in the if/unless attribute.
 If you want to check multiple conditions, you can use a dependent target for computing the result for the check:

 <target name="myTarget" depends="myTarget.check" if="myTarget.run"> <echo>Files foo.txt and bar.txt are present.</echo> </target> <target name="myTarget.check"> <condition property="myTarget.run"> <and> <available file="foo.txt"/> <available file="bar.txt"/> </and> </condition> </target>